podder-ai/poc-base-sample/README.md

 │   └── tasks
 ├── main.py
 ├── requirements.txt # add required packages here
+└── tmp         # where to put your temporary files
 ```

 ### How to implement a task class